 Goshome, K.; Miyaoka, H.; Yamamoto, H.; Ichikawa, T.; Ichikawa, T.; Kojima, Y. Ammonia Synthesis via Non-Equilibrium Reaction of Lithium Nitride in Hydrogen Flow Condition.
 Mater.
 Trans.
 2015, 56 (3), 410-414.

+Catches fire spontaneously if exposed to air.
 In contact with water releases flammable gases which may ignite spontaneously.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.

+Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
+Do not allow contact with air.
 Keep away from any possible contact with water, because of violent reaction and possible flash fire.
 Handle under inert gas.
 Protect from moisture.
+Do not breathe dust/fume/gas/mist/vapours/spray.
+Wash face, hands and any exposed skin thoroughly after handling Use only outdoors or in a well-ventilated area.
+Wear protective gloves/protective clothing/eye protection/face protection.
+IF SWALLOWED: Rinse mouth.
+Do NOT induce vomiting.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
+IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Store locked up.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+Immediately call a POISON CENTER or doctor/physician.
+Brush off loose particles from skin.
+Immerse in cool water/wrap in wet bandages.
+Wash contaminated clothing before reuse.
+In case of fire: Use CO2, dry chemical, or foam Dispose of contents/ container to an approved waste disposal plant